 Honey is a natural sweetener, but shouldn't be consumed by people with candidiasis or blood sugar problems.
-Read here about other natural, yet healthier alternatives - including a brand new one on the way soon!
+Read here about other natural, yet healthier alternatives - including the highly recommended Lakanto!

 Everyone enjoys the sweet taste, but even most natural sweeteners feed candida (a systemic fungal infection), which destroys your immune system and creates uncontrollable cravings for more sugar.

 The good news is that healthy natural sweeteners do exist.
 In fact, for decades I've been researching sweeteners all over the world to uncover those that would be optimal for your health.

 Read on to learn more - including insights on the newest and most exciting sweetener on the market!